Faculty Awards & Funding

 All international travel by state employees on state business, immaterial of funding source (e.g., official, personal, or third party), will be submitted for approval to the Vice Provost for International Affairs for evaluation of safety/security factors.
 The new system allows zero cost applications to be submitted – so the traveler will still be covered by an official travel authorization even if personal funds are used.

 The preparer or traveler must print a copy of the online travel application with the signature lines.
-The application must be signed by the traveler, the fund/org manager and the Chair or Dean, as appropriate.
+The application must be signed by the traveler, the fund/org manager and the Director or Dean, as appropriate.
 The signed application must then be sent to the Office of International Affairs (OIA) at M.S.
 5004.
 The application will be reviewed by OIA for safety/security considerations, and that office may schedule consultations with the traveler if specific circumstances so warrant before approval.
 OIA will forward the application to the Provost for final approval.
 The approved application will be returned to the originator to be included with the online travel voucher.

 APPLICATION FOR INTERNATIONAL TRAVEL FUNDING

 - Complete the form for Consideration of International Travel funding below, and route to the dean's office via your school's director, who will indicate funds to be provided by your home unit.
 The college will designate an amount to be funded, monies will be held in reserve for your use, and application for airfare funding will be submitted to the OIA (if applicable).

 - Complete the official application for travel and sumit it to the CVPA at least SIX weeks in advance of your trip in order to allow time for it to be approved by various offices.